DevExpress/devextreme-documentation/concepts/05 Widgets/RangeSlider/00 Overview.md

-The **RangeSlider** is a widget that allows an end user to choose a range of numeric values.
-Basically, the **RangeSlider** is the [Slider](/concepts/05%20Widgets/Slider/00%20Overview.md '/Documentation/Guide/Widgets/Slider/Overview/') widget with a second handle added.
+The **RangeSlider** is a UI component that allows an end user to choose a range of numeric values.
+Basically, the **RangeSlider** is the [Slider](/concepts/05%20Widgets/Slider/00%20Overview.md '/Documentation/Guide/Widgets/Slider/Overview/') UI component with a second handle added.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/RangeSlider/Overview/"